 “Unseen Lithuania” is the central highlight of the exhibition.
 Large LED screens showcase beautiful Lithuanian lakes.
 Meanwhile, the rest of the exposition focuses on presenting Lithuania as an innovative and modern country with a strong historical heritage.

 You can also see or buy amber- so-called Lithuanian gold.
 Finally, if you dare, try some cold pink soup- the national dish of Lithuania- you either will love it or hate it, no in-between.
+The coffee shop/restaurant also offers a nice shaded seating area outside, next to the entrance to the pavilion.

 RELATED REEDS: Must-visit places in Lithuania- Europe’s best-kept secret.